AMReX-Astro/Castro/sphinx_docs/source/CastroGravity.rst

    :math:`l_{\text{max}}`.

-   The number of :math:`l` values calculated is controlled by in your inputs file.
+   The number of :math:`l` values calculated is controlled by gravity.max_multipole_order in your inputs file.
 By default, it is set to ``0``, which means that a monopole approximation is used.
 There is currently a hard-coded limit of :math:`l_{\text{max}} = 50`.
 This is because the method used to generate the